St Patrick’s College Cavan

 Late applicants will be placed on a Late Application Waiting List on a first come, first served basis.
 An application must be complete to be added to this list.
 There must be compliance with the selection criteria.
 The Waiting List takes precedence over the Late Applications Waiting List.
 Only after the Waiting List of on time applications has been exhausted will places then be offered to those on the Late Applications Waiting List.
 Late applicants will then be offered places in order of receipt of their completed application.

-Applications to enroll in first year after the commencement of the Autumn term will be considered as transfer applications for this policy.
+Applications to enrol in first year after the commencement of the Autumn term will be considered as transfer applications for this policy.

 Students with Special Needs